benholmgren/csci-476-594-spring2021-private/threat_model/README.md

 * My approach doesn't deal at all with someone accessing a laptop via facial recognition or fingerprint software.
 I'm not sure how difficult this is to fabricate, but I don't have much of a plan to prevent potential vulnerabilities in this regard.

+* I don't have much of a plan for if someone were to just simply damage my hardware.
+My only options are pretty expensive and time consuming.

 ## 4.)
 (Reflection) Areas for improvement

-* I don't have much of a plan for if someone were to just simply damage my hardware.
-My only options are pretty expensive and time consuming.
+* I could see what other threat models might have in the way of protection against physical damage of a computer, I can't be the first person who doesn't want their computer broken by some random person.

 * I could try one of the rigorous, well established threat models used in the field instead of my simple brainstorming approach.